stevesKnowledge/KnowledgeSystems/Obsidian Notes.md

 ## Things that confused me:

-I often expect these apps to work like Word or Google Docs.
+I often expect Markdown Viewers to work like Word or Google Docs.
 Markdown is not quite that capable.
 These are things where I commonly am not able to accomplish exactly what I am setting out to do.

 * **Multi-Level Lists** #ObsidianCon In general, [Multi-level Lists](https://www.makeuseof.com/how-to-create-lists-obsidian/) in markdown are pretty easy, however in Obsidian, it is not easy to create second-level lists with a., b., c. ..
 Instead, use bullet points for second level lists as recommended in this [Obsidian feature request](https://forum.obsidian.md/t/multi-level-lists-and-alphabetic-lists/3889)

 * **Indenting Text:**  #ObsidianCon Creating things like a list with titles and a paragraph indent is not easy in Markdown.
 Major flaw, IMO.
 However, the web shares this characteristic.

-# Markdown Notes
+# Obsidian Markdown Notes

 * **Separating Tags from Headers** : Headers have a space after the hasthag, Tags do not.